-Why Lower Health Care Costs is One of the Benefits of Wellness
+Why Lower Health Care Costs is One of the Benefits of Wellness in 2022

 The health and chronic disease prevention centers of America are now America’s worksites.
 There’s not a single group in America that does more to lower health care costs, promote health improve the health behaviors of our population than worksites.

 Our current medical system is a disease treatment system.
 It was created to treat, not prevent, arrest, or reverse health conditions.
 If you do have disease or existing health problems, the American system of medical care is very good, albeit extremely expensive.

 One of the main benefits of wellness in the workplace is to improve employee health and prevent employees from having to use our expensive medical system.

 Employee wellness programs can impact employee health, but their direct impact on the high cost of health care is limited because many of the drivers of high healthcare costs are not impacted by wellness programs.
 We have good research that shows us what the main drivers of healthcare costs are.

 1. Unhealthy lifestyle behaviors are responsible for most chronic diseases.
 These diseases cause approximately 70 percent of all deaths and up to 75% of all healthcare costs.
 Lack of physical activity, poor diets and tobacco use are directly responsible for 70-90% of chronic diseases.